nantrinh/postit_app_walkthrough/lesson_3/README.md

 ```

 #### Add users controller
-The `require_same_user` method is used by the `before_action` method to prevent users from editing other users' profiles.
+The `require_same_user` method is used to prevent users from editing other users' profiles.
 ```ruby
 # app/controllers/users_controller.rb